O’Dea’s Paolo Banchero finalist for Naismith Trophy, heads state’s McDonald’s All-American nominees

-O’Dea five-star boys basketball standout Paolo Banchero was saw his name on the list for two major awards Thursday.
+O’Dea five-star boys basketball standout Paolo Banchero saw his name on the list for two major awards Thursday.

 Banchero, a Duke commit rated as the No. 2 player in the nation for the Class of 2021 by 247Sports.com, was one of five finalists for the Naismith High School Trophy for boys player of the year by the Atlanta Tip-Off Club.